mohitjain/mohitjain/_posts/2012-10-20-use-batched-finder-for-large-data-query.md

   NewsLetter.weekly_deliver(user)
 end
 {% endhighlight %}
 Using find_each, the application only finds 1,000 users once, yield them, then handle the next 1,000 users, until the last 1,000 users.
-That means the application will only load 1,000 user objects into memory each time, the server is happy now.
+That means the application will only load 1,000 user objects into memory each time; the server is happy now.

 1,000 is the default batch size, if you think it is small/big to you, you can use the :batch_size option to change it.